jzaccone/app-modernization-cicd-lab/README.md

 ![End of console output](images/ss5.png)

-   The Stage View of the pipeline should look like the following:
+&nbsp;&nbsp;&nbsp;The Stage View of the pipeline should look like the following:
 ![Stage view](images/stages.png)

 ### Step 4: Trigger a build via a commit to Github